-Fall turkey seasons and regulations will be available in the Big Game Hunting Seasons and Regulations and the Migratory Waterfowl and Upland Game Seasons pamphlets (see wdfw.wa.gov/hunting/regulations).
+Fall turkey seasons and regulations will be available in the Game Bird and Small Game Regulations.
+Special permit application instructions for fall hunts will be available in the Big Game Regulations. (see wdfw.wa.gov/hunting/regulations).

-IMPORTANT NOTICE:

-Mandatory Reporting -

-Hunters are Required to Report Hunting Activity by January 31st, 2021
+IMPORTANT NOTICE: - Mandatory Reporting - Hunters are Required to Report Hunting Activity by January 31st, 2022